radiospiel/pipe2me/README.md

 - Reuse closed sockets
 - Increase number of available sockets

 ### Running the server

 To **run the pipe2me server in the foreground** change into the `./api` directory and run:

     foreman start

-To **install the pipe2me server as a inittab service** change the `./api` directory and run:

-    foreman export ...
-    ...
+### Installing the server on Debian

-To **install the pipe2me server as a /etc/init.d service** change the `./api` directory and run:
+To install the server on a debian system, use foreman to create the respective startup

-    foreman export ...
-    ...
+script:

+    foreman export initscript `pwd`/var/init.d --log `pwd`/var/log --app `whoami` --user `whoami` chmod 755 var/init.d/kinko/`whoami`

+then copy the script into /etc/init.d and try to start the service:

+    sudo cp var/init.d/`whoami` /etc/init.d
+    sudo /etc/init.d/`whoami` start

+Give it a second to start, then verify the status

+    sudo /etc/init.d/`whoami` status

 ## pipe2me pod client